 Steps to creating a budget

 Preparing a budget might sound overwhelming at the beginning because you are just starting out.
-But as you get used to it it becomes easy.
-Plus there are beginners budget templates and budget spreadsheet to help you out.
+But as you get used to it, it becomes easy.
+Plus there are beginner’s budget templates and budget spreadsheets to help you out.
 Before all of that…

 Here are some simple steps on how to make a budget:

 - make a list of all your monthly expenses

 - eating out

 - health care